Camping toilets: a complete guide

 This is perhaps best suited as an emergency-only option, with a strict ‘no solids’ rule, as it will need regular emptying.
 Another alternative is the Bog-in-a-Bag, which is lightweight and disposable and a good choice for festivals.

-Simple is often best and here we have the portable toilet at its most basic – essentially a bucket with a seat and lid.
-These are relatively lightweight and compact so are easier to transport in the car than the bulkier flushing models.
+The next level up is a simple, non-flushing, portable toilet, like the Kampa Khazi (and the larger King Khazi), the Big Loo from Outdoor Revolution and Outwell’s 7L portable toilet.
+Here we have the portable toilet at its most basic – essentially a bucket with a seat and lid.
+These are relatively lightweight and compact, so are easier to transport in the car than the bulkier flushing models.

 For longer trips, flushing portable toilets offer more in the way of comfort and convenience.
 The best known is probably the Porta Potti range from Thetford, but other manufacturers produce their own, including Outwell’s Portable Toilet.

-Although they tend to be quite bulky, they are far more stable than the bucket-style, so there is less chance of unpleasant accidents.
-And the biggest plus with a flushing loo is that there should be no nasty whiffs.
+Although they tend to be quite bulky, they are far more stable than the bucket-style, so there is less chance of accidents.
+And the biggest plus with a flushing loo is that there should be no nasty smells.
 These toilets have a manual flush and detachable tank for emptying, and are used with special chemicals that break down the waste and mask the smell.

-For a flushing portable toilet, you’ll need two liquid chemicals.
+For a normal flushing portable toilet, you’ll need two liquid chemicals.
 The first (pink) is a cleaner that goes into the flushing tank.
 It cleans the bowl when you flush and also protects against dirt marks and water deposits.
 If you are using a non-flushing toilet you obviously don’t need the pink liquid.

 The second (blue) goes into the waste tank to break down solids and prevent odours.
 There is a green alternative to the blue liquid, which uses more natural methods to break down the waste.
 Some campsites will only accept this type of product, so make sure you check in advance or take both.

 Toilet chemicals are available widely from camping and outdoor shops.
 Thetford provides an extensive range of pink, blue and green products, including sachets, which are a convenient alternative to bulky bottles of liquid.
-Kampa has also launched a new range of eco-friendly toilet liquid, which comes in the more pleasant fragrances of spearmint, pomegranate and pine.
+Kampa has also launched a range of eco-friendly toilet liquid, which comes in the more pleasant fragrances of spearmint, pomegranate and pine.